merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 {% include IMAGE path="/images/pangenome-graphs/Figure_8_2.png" width=40 %}

+This is what the pangenome graph should look like after you changed the settings.

+{% include IMAGE path="/images/pangenome-graphs/Figure_9_1.png" width=80 %}

+In the left red rectangle you can see non-continous lines in the orange and blue genome tracks, which indicate the ends of contigs (i.e. the genome assembly broke at these locations).

+{% include IMAGE path="/images/pangenome-graphs/Figure_9_4.png" width=80 %}

+If you look at the paralog annotation layer at these locations, it becomes obvious that paralogous gene clusters broke the assembly.
+The red spots in the paralog distribution annotation layer (highlighted with the small circles above the dashed lines) indicate a high number of paralogs of the respective gene.
+The red dashed lines highlight the paralog gene clusters that seem to directly influence the assembly as they co-occure with breaks in the blue and orange genome tracks on the bottom.

+The red rectangle on the right, that is present in the full pangenome graph above shows us that in the green genome exactly one gene changed position relative to some genes upstream.
+Following the green genome tracks in the middle can help you understand this phenomenon.

+{% include IMAGE path="/images/pangenome-graphs/Figure_9_2.png" width=80 %}

+Following the red arrow you jump over some genes and end up at a the second gene from the left involved in this motive.
+From there you move against the graphs direction by following the purple arrows to get to the gene that changed the position, highlighted by a circle.
+After reaching the circled gene you follow the blue arrows to move in the graph direction again to the last gene cluster involved in this motif.
+All other genomes aside from the one having green genome tracks follow a straight line of genes as indicated by the black arrows.

+Only the consensus position is used in the pangenome graph while the other position is connected by these longer connections highlighting a rearrangement event.
+When looking at the genomes directly the rearrangement event as well as the consensus position of this gene is clearly visible (circled in black below).

+{% include IMAGE path="/images/pangenome-graphs/Figure_9_3.png" width=80 %}

-When comparing the paralog layer color with the areas where the assemblys of the draft genomes broke, it becomes obvious that paralogous gene clusters broke them.
-We also see, that in the green genome exactly one gene changed position to some genes upstream.
-The context around the gene also changed.
-Furthermore the two draft genomes are nearly as similar in terms of graph structure to each other as the two non draft genomes, noticable by the similar positioned insertions and deletions.
+Furthermore, the two draft genomes are nearly as similar in terms of graph structure to each other as the two non-draft genomes, as indicated by the similarly positioned insertions and deletions and the tree structure visible on the bottom left in the complete pangenome graph picture above.

-{% include IMAGE path="/images/pangenome-graphs/Figure_9.png" width=80 %}

-Going deeper into the pangenome graph can offer much more insides and will be the focus on the next and final chapter of this tutorial.
+Going deeper into the pangenome graph can offer many more insights and will be the focus of the next and final chapter of this tutorial.

 ## Read from the graph - A quick and simple example

-For the final hands on example in this tutorial, we first open the graph into a linear representation.
+For the final hands-on example in this tutorial, we change the graph into a linear representation.
 You are free to also remove the paralog layer as we don't use it for the following examples.

-{% include IMAGE path="/images/pangenome-graphs/Figure_10.png" width=40 %}
+{% include IMAGE path="/images/pangenome-graphs/Figure_10.png" width=40 caption="CAPTION." %}

-You might have to left click while moving around a bit to find the linear graph due to svg limitations statt still existed at the time of writing this tutorial.
+You might have to left click while moving around a bit to find the linear graph due to an SVG bug that still existed at the time of writing this tutorial.

 {% include IMAGE path="/images/pangenome-graphs/Figure_11.png" width=80 %}

 In this final example we are interested in the enolase gene paralogs and their distribution over the graph.
 Therefore we switch to the **Search** tab and activate search in all sources by checkmarking them.
-Under **Terms** we can then state what kind of genes we are searching for.
-Finally click **Search** and then **Hightlight** on the bottom.
+Under **Terms** we can then state what kind of genes we are searching for ("enolase").
+Finally click **Search** and then **Highlight** on the bottom.

 {% include IMAGE path="/images/pangenome-graphs/Figure_12.png" width=80 %}

-We scroll throught the linear graph to find an interesting region with high coverage of paralog genes.
-For this tutorial the area with 5 connected enolase genes seems appropriate but you can choose whatever you prefer.
+We scroll through the linear graph to find an interesting region with high coverage of paralog genes.
+For this tutorial we will focus on the area with five connected enolase genes but you can choose whatever you prefer.

 {% include IMAGE path="/images/pangenome-graphs/Figure_13.png" width=80 %}

-We then pick a gene upstream and a gene downstream of the interesting region and click on them one after each other and make a note about the graph position somewhere.
+We then pick a gene upstream and a gene downstream of the interesting region and **click** on them one after each other and make a note about the graph position.
+The red squares indicate the positions we choose for this tutorial.

 {% include IMAGE path="/images/pangenome-graphs/Figure_14.png" width=80 %}

 {% include IMAGE path="/images/pangenome-graphs/Figure_15.png" width=80 %}

-Next we can now checkmark **Ungroup area** under the **Main** tab and enter the region from the downstram to the upstream gene.
+Next we can now checkmark **Ungroup area** under the **Main** tab and enter the region from the downstream to the upstream gene.

 {% include IMAGE path="/images/pangenome-graphs/Figure_16.png" width=40 %}